ivanbruel/todoapp/README.md

 We will also want to set the **Action Segue** of the **Sign up** button to the **Signup View Controller**.
 For the **Login button** we will want to set its **Touch up event** to the **loginClick:** IBAction.

-The rest of the **Storyboard** will be filled out similarly to this one for time purposes.

 ### Login View Controller
 Let's get down to business, the next few lines of code will show you how to get input from your views, created a JSON object and perform a request to the **ruby on rails** server.